Level 2 Background Check for Healthcare Workers Using 1 Easy Trick

 There is current federal legislation for healthcare facilities to conduct screenings on a statewide basis, which would only include a name-based search, and not necessarily a fingerprint screening.
 This requirement was introduced by Section 6201 of the Patient Protection and Affordable Care Act, a 2010 healthcare reform act.4

-Healthcare Employer Requirement For a Background Check or Background Screening
+Healthcare Employer Requirement for a Background Check or Background Screening

-Remember that each state has its own statutes concerning what type of background check required for working in the medical field.
+Remember that each state has its own statutes concerning what type of background check is required for working in the medical field.
 While some workers may need fingerprint checks in some states, others may just require a name-based search, so it’s a good idea to research the laws that exist in the state where the application is being submitted.

 Prior employment and education verification is often done to ensure that healthcare workers have the proper credentials to provide medical care safely and legally.
 Furthermore, verifying where a potential employee worked prior will help reveal if they were fired due to negligence, abuse, or a related reason.

-Do Background Checks Vary By State, Like Florida?
+Do Background Checks Vary by State, Like Florida?

 In the state of Florida, a background check must be run on any individual applying to jobs of elevated responsibility or trust, including those in a hospital, doctor’s office, or other medical facility.
 This helps ensure that patients, as well as their information, are kept safe and secure.
 It also helps verify that providers have the correct credentials to provide proper care to patients, since a level 2 background check screens for educational background.

-Florida has several public agencies to regulate background checks.
-For example, the Florida Department of Law Enforcement (FDLE) facilitates both state and national criminal history record checks, specifically for governmental agencies, such as public healthcare organizations.
 Private healthcare organizations may use other companies to perform background checks, but can still solicit the services from the FDLE.
 Before consenting to a background check for a job in the medical field in Florida, be sure to ask the hiring manager how to obtain the proper screening for the specific workplace.

 The FDLE check includes a search of an employee on the following databases, which include both state and national records:

-• FL Criminal History Central Repository for state arrests
+• FL Criminal History Central Repository for State Arrests

 • The nationwide criminal records database at the FBI for federal arrests and arrests from other states